ksopyla/tensorflow-mnist-convnets/README.md

 * Initalize TF session
 * Run computations in a loop.

 File: **minist\_1.0\_single\_layer\_nn.py**

 ### Network architecture

+This is simple one layer feedforward network with one input layer and one output layer

 * Input layer 28*28= 784,
 * Output 10 dim vector (10 digits, one-hot encoding)